2D or not 2D? Exploring 3D relativistic magnetic reconnection dynamics with highly accurate numerical simulations: Summary and conclusions

 Several directions for future work emerge from our study.
 First, it is crucial to assess the sensitivity of reconnection dynamics to the initial and boundary conditions, in particular by exploring open boundary conditions and the effect of a guide field in pressure-balanced equilibria.
 Secondly, recent results from particle-in-cell (PIC) simulations \citep{Selvi_etal_2023, Moran_2025} suggest that the fundamental properties governing magnetic-field dissipation in current sheets can be captured by an effective resistivity formulation.
-This approach locally enhances magnetic energy dissipation and favours the onset of fast reconnection \citep{Bugli_etal_2024}.
+This approach locally enhances magnetic energy dissipation and favours the onset of fast reconnection \citep{Bugli_etal_2024, Ripperda_2026}.

 Applying collisionless resistivity prescriptions to 3D ResRMHD reconnection models is therefore essential for resolving collisionless magnetic reconnection physics while achieving scale separations that are prohibitive for fully kinetic models.
-Such studies are fundamental for developing reconnection models at larger scales, with potential applications including disentangling the coherent radio emission from the Crab pulsar, other young energetic pulsars, and millisecond pulsars produced in the magnetospheric current sheet beyond the light cylinder \citep{Philippov_Uzdensky_Spitkovsky_Cerutti_2019}, as well as the dissipation of the striped pulsar wind in pulsar magnetospheres \citep{Cerutti_2017_Striped, Cerutti_2020_Striped}.
-Moreover, coupling the findings of our simulations with large-scale models represents a crucial step toward properly isolating observable features triggered by magnetic reconnection events in simulations of black hole or neutron star magnetospheres \citep{Tchekhovskoy_2013}, AGN jets \citep{Mattia2023, Mattia_etal_2024}, coronae \citep{Liska_2022}, accretion disks \citep{Ripperda_2022_BH_Flares}, as well as collapsing or merging objects \citep{Most_2024}.
+Such studies are fundamental for developing reconnection models at larger scales, with potential applications including disentangling the coherent radio emission from the Crab pulsar, other young energetic pulsars, and millisecond pulsars produced in the magnetospheric current sheet beyond the light cylinder \citep{Baty_2013, Philippov_Uzdensky_Spitkovsky_Cerutti_2019}, as well as the dissipation of the striped pulsar wind in pulsar magnetospheres \citep{Cerutti_2017_Striped, Cerutti_2020_Striped}.
+Moreover, coupling the findings of our simulations with large-scale models represents a crucial step toward properly isolating observable features triggered by magnetic reconnection events in simulations of black hole or neutron star magnetospheres \citep{Tchekhovskoy_2013}, AGN jets \citep{Mattia2023}, coronae \citep{Liska_2022}, accretion disks \citep{Ripperda_2022_BH_Flares}, as well as collapsing or merging objects \citep{Most_2024}.